 Terms of Reference for the Council Coordination Committee

-(May 24, 2018)
+(Draft November 2019)

 Establishment.
 Under Section 302(l) of the Magnuson-Stevens Fishery Conservation and Management Act (MSA), the Councils may establish a Council Coordination Committee (CCC).
 The CCC consists of the chairs, vice chairs, and executive directors of each of the eight Councils, or other Council members or staff, in order to discuss issue of relevance to all Councils, including issues related to the implementation of the Act.
 Neither NOAA Fisheries (NMFS), NOAA General Counsel, nor any other Federal entity is a formal member of the CCC, and, therefore, the procedures described in this Terms of Reference apply regardless of whether federal personnel are present.
 Under the MSA Section 302(i), CCC meetings are held to the same procedural standards as any Council meeting.